fenzor28/SQL-Project-Zorro/starting_with_data.md

-# Questions I made up
+# Questions I Made Up

 ## Question 1: Are there products with high stock levels but low sales, indicating overstocking?
 What strategies can be applied to clear this inventory?